UH-CPL/Patterns-of-Optimal-Human-Performance/README.md

-# aces-project-code
-This repository contains code for the ACEs research project.
+This repository contains code for the research project.

 Files 'Figure_\*' used to plot the figures.
 Used to produce figures based on the modelling data.